Luis-ntonio/eC-Tab2Text/README.md

-# TEComm: E-Commerce Attribute-Specific Review Generation
+# eC-Tab2TExt: E-Commerce Attribute-Specific Review Generation

-TEComm is a project focused on leveraging Large Language Models (LLMs) for generating attribute-specific product reviews from structured tabular data, particularly for the e-commerce domain.
+eC-Tab2TExt is a project focused on leveraging Large Language Models (LLMs) for generating attribute-specific product reviews from structured tabular data, particularly for the e-commerce domain.
 This repository contains all the necessary components, including dataset processing, model training, evaluation, and output generation.

 ## Table of Contents